Behaviour

 5. Difficulty Posturing to Toilet

 This is one of the early signs of dog arthritis that is frequently missed.
 Squatting to toilet requires flexible hips and knees.
 A dog with arthritis may struggle to hold a position, resulting in accidents in the house or an unwillingness to go outside as frequently.
+Owners often mistake this for ageing rather than a joint care issue.

 6. Muscle Atrophy (Wasting)